Police searching for runaway teen, infant son

 Christianna Gonzalez, 15, was last seen with 8-month-old Marcellus Gonzalez-Mitchell at 9:45 Tuesday night.
 Police said they willfully left a home in the 3300 block of East Grand.

-Gonzalez is a Hispanic female, described as 5 feet, 3 inches tall and weighing 150 pounds.
+Gonzalez is 5 feet, 3 inches tall and weighing 150 pounds.
 Authorities say she has brown hair and brown eyes.
 The teen was last seen wearing a black T-shirt, black leggings and black sandals.

 Police say Gonzalez left with a young male in a possibly older-model Mercedez-Benz.